-- 10. The Case Examiner may communicate with the potential Respondent (or their representatives) about the information received. - 11.
-Where the Case Examiner considers that the information raises a question of a breach they have discretion to seek constructive engagement with the Statutory Auditor or Statutory Audit Firm as a way of resolving the matter. - 12.
-Where the Case Examiner determines that the information does not raise a question as to whether there has been a breach of a Relevant Requirement, they shall take no further action.
+- 11. In respect of cases where the Case Examiner considers that a question of breach is raised and the matter has not been referred to the Board under Rule 5(d) (including on the basis that it is a Referral Case), the Case Examiner has discretion to seek Constructive Engagement with the Statutory Auditor or Statutory Audit Firm as a way of resolving the matter, or to take no further action and close the matter. - 12.
+Where the Case Examiner determines that the information does not raise a question as to whether there has been a breach of a Relevant Requirement, they shall (as provided in Rule 4 of the AEP) take no further action.

-Constructive engagement
+Constructive Engagement

-- 13. Constructive engagement will be entirely at the discretion of the Case Examiner. - 13A.
-It will be suitable for cases where there has been a minor, technical breach of the Relevant Requirements.
-Such cases will usually be at the lowest end of the spectrum of possible breaches. - 14.
-Constructive engagement may be appropriate where there is no real concern about harm to investor, market or public confidence in the statutory audit process and where there is no evidence of financial detriment to anyone. - 15.
-Constructive engagement is focused on ensuring that less serious breaches have been rectified and the risk of repetition has been adequately addressed.
+- 13. For cases where the Case Examiner considers that a question of breach is raised and the matter has not been referred to the Board under Rule 5(d) (including on the basis that it is a Referral Case), Constructive Engagement will be at the discretion of the Case Examiner. - 13A.
+Constructive Engagement will be suitable for cases where there has been a minor, technical breach of the Relevant Requirements.
+Such cases will usually be at the lower end of the spectrum of possible breaches. - 14.
+Constructive Engagement may be appropriate where there is no real concern about harm to investor, market or public confidence in the statutory audit process and where there is no evidence of financial detriment to anyone. - 15.
+Constructive Engagement is focused on ensuring that less serious breaches have been rectified and the risk of repetition has been adequately addressed.
 It may take any form, including written advice, warning letters or discussion or correspondence with the individual Statutory Auditor or Statutory Audit Firm aimed at ensuring that the possible breach is not repeated.